Olympic Valley, California: Geography

 Olympic Valley is located in eastern Placer County, California, in a valley of the same name.
 The 3.7 mi, 0.6 mi valley is formed by Washeshu Creek as it flows into the Truckee River.
 The community sits along California State Route 89 halfway between Truckee and Tahoe City.
 The United States Census Bureau places it in the Colfax–Monumental Ridge census county division.

 Climate

-The climate of Olympic Valley is classified as Dsb (Continental Mediterranean Climate) under the Köppen Climate Classification.
+Olympic Valley experiences a dry-summer subalpine climate (Dsc) under the Köppen climate classification.
 Summertime is generally mild to warm, with cool nights, and winter time is cold and snowy.

 Demographics

 As of 2021, Olympic Valley has about 924 year-round residents but can swell to a maximum overnight population of about 6,573, including visitors.
 There are about 663 residential units and 1,180 condominiums.

 Government

-As an unincorporated community, Olympic Valley lacks a local government.
+As an unincorporated community, Squaw Valley lacks a local government.
 Instead, Placer County agencies and special districts serve the area.
 The Olympic Valley Public Service District provides water, sewer, solid waste, fire protection, and emergency medical services to 5350 acre within the valley and along California State Route 89.

 Along with much of eastern Placer County, Olympic Valley is located in Supervisorial District 5.
 The Olympic Valley Municipal Advisory Council is an appointed body of local residents that advises the Placer County Board of Supervisors on land use, transportation, and other matters.
 The Olympic Valley Design Review Committee makes recommendations to the Placer County Planning Services Division on development proposals.